gematik/techblog/_posts/2025-11-28-fhir-path-in-demis-part1.markdown

 ### Motivation and value

-In the "Deutsches Elektronisches Melde- und Informationssystem für den Infektionsschutz" project which translates roughly to German Electronic Reporting and Information System for Infection Protection or short DEMIS, health data from various sources must be processed reliably, transparently, and flexibly.
+Health data from various sources must be processed reliably, transparently, and flexibly in the "Deutsches Elektronisches Melde- und Informationssystem für den Infektionsschutz" project which translates roughly to German Electronic Reporting and Information System for Infection Protection or short DEMIS.
 Requirements for traceability, auditability, and rapid adaptability are high, especially when reporting paths or validation rules change.
 This is where FHIRPath comes
 in: FHIRPath allows complex checks and filtering to be expressed directly on FHIR resources, without burying logic deep in the code.
 This makes collaboration between developers, domain experts, and testers easier and enables quick wins when